Adelphi University: Adelphi College

 In 1912, Adelphi became a women's college.
 In 1922, the school raised over one million dollars to expand the overcrowded facilities in Brooklyn.
 In 1925, Adelphi College severed its ties with the Adelphi Academy, the latter closing in 1930.
 In 1929, the college moved from its founding location in Brooklyn to the current location of its main campus in Garden City, New York.
 The original "academy" continues to function as a P–12 school in Brooklyn.
 The original three buildings of the Garden City campus, Levermore Hall, Blodgett Hall and Woodruff Hall, were designed by McKim, Mead and White.

-In 1938, the Dance Program was founded by the world-famous dancer Ruth St. Denis.
-In 1943, the School of Nursing was established in response to the need for nurses due to American involvement in World War II.
+In 1938, the Dance Program was founded by Ruth St. Denis.
+In 1943, the School of Nursing was established.
 First Lady Eleanor Roosevelt presided over the opening of two federally funded residence halls on campus, in a speech entitled "The Challenge of Nursing for Young Women Today."

-In 1946, after World War II ended, Adelphi reverted to a coeducational college and started admitting new students on the federal GI Bill.
-New sports teams were created following the readmission of men to the school.
-In 1952, the first program for clinical psychology was established at the school; it was the forerunner to the Institute for Advanced Psychological Studies, now the Gordon F. Derner School of Psychology.
+In 1946, after World War II ended, Adelphi reverted to a coeducational college.